5 Guest Speakers

 Dana Fonteneau draws on her diverse background in music, business, finance, and psychology to help her clients attain greater personal and career success.
 She is part performance coach, management consultant, financial advisor, and therapist.
 Equally comfortable in the board room and the concert hall, Dana helps individuals and small businesses succeed.
 Her international practice is centered in the arts where she works with top soloists, chamber ensembles, orchestral musicians, actors, dancers, and educators, as well as with leading administrators, board members, and managers throughout the music industry.

-Communications Associate for New Music USA, Megan Ihnen is a “new music force of nature.”
+Megan Ihnen is a “new music force of nature.”
 Her performances thrive on elaborate sound worlds and fully-developed dramatic interpretations.
-Passionate about performing contemporary chamber music and opera, Megan has worked with individuals and ensembles around the globe including: International Contemporary Ensemble, Fifth House Ensemble, Great Noise Ensemble, Rhymes With Opera, and Synchromy.
-She is deeply committed to the belief that new music should be accessible in cities and towns of all sizes.
+Passionate about performing contemporary chamber music and opera, Megan has worked with individuals and ensembles around the globe including: International Contemporary Ensemble, Fifth House Ensemble, Great Noise Ensemble, and more.
+Megan is a devoted teacher who recently shepherded studios at Drake University Community School of Music, Southwestern Community College School for Music Vocations, and Graceland University before taking on communications roles at Nief-Norf, Live Music Project, and New Music USA.
+Megan teaches workshops on music entrepreneurship, audience development, and creative placemaking in addition to workshops/masterclasses related to all aspects of vocal performance and is deeply committed to the belief that new music should be accessible in cities and towns of all sizes.

-Dedicated arts advocate with 9+ years experience in non-profit fundraising and a deep love for art of our time.
+Dedicated arts advocate with 10+ years experience in non-profit fundraising and a deep love for art of our time.
 Emily Bookwalter enjoys connecting people, causes, and resources around mission-driven work and live programming.
-In addition to her work at Roulette, she currently serves on the Board of Directors for Music at the Anthology, is a Founding Board Member and Secretary for the String Orchestra of Brooklyn, and remains an active violist.
+Emily is the newly appointed Director of External Affairs at The New Group, and is the former Director of Development at Roulette Intermedium, a state-of-the-art venue and community organization dedicated to fostering adventurous and experimental artistic work.
+In addition to her work at the New Group, she currently serves on the Board of Directors for Music at the Anthology, is a Founding Board Member and Secretary for the String Orchestra of Brooklyn, and remains an active violist.
 She is the former Executive Director of New Amsterdam Presents and Records and is a violist and the Director of External Affairs for the String Orchestra of Brooklyn.

 Advocate and Creative Advisor, All Art is Personal